 Video telephony still seemed like such an obvious extension of telephone service, that there were other attempts even after the Picturephone failed.
 AT&T itself also introduced a color video phone in 1992, the AT&T 2500.
 Using data compression technologies, it offered a small color image over standard telephone lines.
 Although sold in pairs and marketed to show grandparents their distant grandchildren, it didn't find a market.

 Other companies tried in the 90s and early 2000s, failing.
-Of course, the rise of Internet has kept the promises of the Picturephone only in the 21st century: video telephony is available (if not required) and photos, documents, graphics and information are shared globally.
+Of course, the rise of Internet has only kept the promises of the Picturephone in the 21st century: video telephony is available (if not required) and photos, documents, graphics and information are shared globally.
 It took a pandemic for its final explosion, with Zoom and the other platforms.
-And the social Clubhouse shows how there is a large "niche" of people who still prefer the voice alone.
+And the social Clubhouse shows that there is a large "niche" of people who still prefer the voice alone.